Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Numerical Experiments

 \section{Numerical Experiments}

-We now numerically evaluate the KRR-driven estimator via a sequence of experiments.
+We now numerically evaluate the KRR-driven estimator.
+All of the experiments are implemented in Python on a computer with 2.90GHz Intel Xeon CPU and 64GB of RAM.
 In Section~\ref{sec:test-function}, we study the mitigating effect of smoothness on the curse of dimensionality using test functions with known smoothness.
-Practical examples that arise from portfolio risk management and input uncertainty quantification are discussed in Section \ref{sec:prm} and Section \ref{sec:uq}, respectively.
+Practical examples arising from portfolio risk management and input uncertainty quantification are discussed in Section \ref{sec:prm} and Section \ref{sec:uq}, respectively.
+In Section~\ref{sec:KRR-suitable}, we discuss when the KRR-driven method is suitable for nested simulation.